Everton F.C. Women: Relegation to FA WSL 2 in 2014

-After several seasons finishing mid-table, Everton would struggle to gain form during the 2014 season having lost key players Jill Scott and Toni Duggan (both to Manchester City) during the off-season.
+After several seasons finishing mid-table, Everton would struggle to gain form during the 2014 season.
+The club lost key players Jill Scott and Toni Duggan to Manchester City during the off-season.
 In September 2014, Everton would lose 2–0 to Notts County, sealing its relegation to WSL 2 after 21 years of top flight football.

 The 2014 FA Women's Cup final was the 44th final of the FA Women's Cup, England's primary cup competition for women's football teams.
 The showpiece event was the 21st to be played directly under the auspices of the Football Association (FA).
-The final was contested between Arsenal and Everton on 1 June 2014 at stadium:mk in Milton Keynes.
+The final was contested between Arsenal and Everton on 1 June 2014 at Stadium:MK in Milton Keynes.
 This was the last cup final held outside Wembley Stadium.
 Holders Arsenal made its 14th final appearance, after winning the 2013 final.
 Everton was appearing in its fifth final.

 As FA WSL 1 clubs, both teams entered the competition at the fifth round stage.
 Arsenal beat Gillingham (2–0), Birmingham City (2–1) and Chelsea (5–3) to reach the final.
 Everton defeated Cardiff City (3–1), Liverpool (2–0) and Notts County (2–1).

 The victory gave Arsenal a rare FA Cup double with the men's team winning the final two weeks before, a feat they accomplished for the third time (also in 1993 and 1998).